industrial-edge/jenkins-cicd/pipelines/shell/README.md

 <img src="graphics/create_repo.gif" width="1000"/>

-4) Clone this repository to your local development PC using `git clone <repositoryname>` command.
+4) Clone this repository to your local development PC using `git clone <repositoryURL>` command.

 5) Open VS code inside of an empty folder.

-6) Copy application file from shell [src](./pipelines/shell/src) folder to the empty folder.
+6) Copy application file from shell [src](./pipelines/shell/src) folder to your empty folder.

 7) Push this code to your repository by running this commands in terminal: